-The introductory course, COP 2510 Programming Concepts, is a first-time programming course for Information Technology, Computer Science, Computer Engineering, and a collection of other majors and is labeled as the beginning section when referred to throughout the paper .
-It uses the Java programming language with a "fundamentals first" approach (Liang, 2006).
-The intermediate course or intermediate section, COP 3515 Program Design, is meant as a follow-up on the latter and is taught to IT majors only.
+The introductory course, COP 2510 Programming Concepts, is a first-time programming course for Information Technology, Computer Science, Computer Engineering, and a collection of other majors and is labeled as cop2510 when referred to throughout the paper.
+It uses the Java programming language with a "fundamentals first" approach [14].
+The intermediate course, COP 3515 Program Design, is meant as a follow-up on the latter and is taught to IT majors only.
 The C language was used for this course to strengthen students' skills and expose them to low-level concepts (program stack, heap...) to prepare them for system-oriented senior-level courses (e.g. operating systems).
-A classical text from Deitel Associates is used for this course (Deitel, 2006).
-For some students in the intermediate section, this would have been their second exposure to the teaching techniques utilized in the course.
+A classical text from Deitel Associates is used for this course [5].
+For some students, cop3515 is their second exposure to the teaching techniques utilized in the course.